Aman1337g/Cpp-notes-and-codes/README.md

 <br>

-## 08 - Why OOPS?
+## 11.1.
+C++ OOP Basics

+### What is OOP?

+- OOP stands for Object-Oriented Programming.
+An object-oriented programming language uses objects in its programming.
+Programming with object-oriented concepts aims to emulate real-world concepts such as inheritance, polymorphism, abstraction, etc, in a program.
-- C++ language (initially called C with classes) was designd with the main intention of adding object-oriented features to C language.
-- As the size of the program increases, readability, maintainability and bug-free nature of programs decreases.
+- C++ language was designed with the main intention of adding object-oriented programming to C language.
+As the size of the program increases, the readability, maintainability, and bug-free nature of the program decrease.
+The main aim of OOP is to bind together the data and the functions that operate on them so that no other part of the code can access this data except that function.
 - This was the major problem with languages like C which relied upon functions or procedures (hence the name procedural programming language).
-- As a result, the possibility of not addressing the problem in an effective manner was high.
-- Also, as data was almost neglected, data security was easily compromised.
-- Using classes solves this problem by modelling program as a real world scenario.
+As a result, the possibility of not addressing the problem adequately was high.
+Also, data was almost neglected, and data security was easily compromised.
+Using classes solves this problem by modeling the program as a real-world scenario.

-### Procedure Oriented Programming
+### Difference between Procedure Oriented Programming and Object-Oriented Programming

+**Procedure Oriented Programming**

-- Consists of writing a set of instruction for the computer to follow.
+- Consists of writing a set of instructions for the computer to follow.
-- Main focus is on functions and not on flow of data.
+- The main focus is on functions and not on the flow of data.
 - Functions can either use local or global data.
 - Data moves openly from function to function.
-> Main focus is on functions.

-### Object Oriented Programming
+**Object - Oriented Programming**

-- Works on he concept of calsses and objects.
+- Works on the concept of classes and object.
 - A class is a template to create objects.
 - Treats data as a critical element.
 - Decomposes the problem in objects and builds data and functions around the objects.

-> Main focus is on data.
+Basically, procedural programming **involves writing procedures or functions that manipulate data**, while object-oriented programming **involves creating objects that contain both data and functions**.

-### Basic Concepts in Object Oriented Programming
+### Basic Elements in Object-Oriented Programming

-- Classes - Basic template for creating objects (Memory is not allocated until object is made).
+- Classes - Basic template for creating objects.
+This is the building block of object-oriented programming.
-- Objects - Basic run time entities.
+- Objects – Basic run-time entities and instances of a class.
-- Data Abstraction & Encapsulation - Wrapping data and functions into single unit.
+- Data Abstraction & Encapsulation – Wrapping data and functions into a single unit.
-- Inheritance - Properties of one class can be inherited into others.
+- Inheritance – Properties of one class can be inherited into others.
-- Polymorphism - ability to take morethan one forms.
+- Polymorphism – Ability to take more than one form.
-- Dynamic Binding (OR late binding) - code which will execute is not known until the program runs.
+- Dynamic Binding – Code which will execute is not known until the program runs.
-- Message Passing - Object.message(Information) call format.
+- Message Passing – message (Information) call format.

-### Benefits Of Object Oriented Programming
+### Benefits of Object-Oriented Programming

+Object-oriented programming has many advantages.
+Listed below are a few.

+- Programs involving OOP is faster and easier to execute.
-- Better code reusability using objects and inheritance.
+- By using objects and inheritance, it provides a clear structure for programs and improves code reusability.
+- It makes the code easier to maintain, modify and debug.
-- Principle of data hiding helps build secure systems.
+- Principle of data hiding helps build secure systems
-- Multiple objects can co-exist without any interference.
+- Multiple Objects can co-exist without any interference
-- Software complexity can be easily managed.
+- Software complexity can be easily managed so that even the creation of fully reusable software with less code and shorter development time is possible.

 <br>